|Assistant Professor in the Department of Geography||201||+44 (0) 191 33 41942|

-I moved to Durham after 9 years in Warwick University's Politics and International Studies Department, where I received also my PhD.
-Before then, I have lived, studied and worked for long periods in different cities across China and Europe.
+I moved to Durham after nine years in Warwick University's Politics and International Studies department, where I also received also my PhD.
+Before moving to the UK in the early 2010s, I lived, studied and worked for long periods in different cities across China and Europe.

 Chapter in book

 - Nieuwenhuis, M. (2019).
 Ephemeral language: communicating by breath.
 In S. Choi, A. Selmeczi, & E. Strausz (Eds.), Critical Methods for the Study of World Politics: Creativity and Transformation.
 (1).
 Taylor and Francis. https://doi.org/10.4324/9781315104997

 - Nieuwenhuis, M. (2018).
 The Politics of Breathing: Knowledge on Air and Respiration.
 In L. Škof, & P. Berndtson (Eds.), Atmospheres of breathing: the respiratory questions of philosophy.
 SUNY Press

 - Nieuwenhuis., M. (2018).
 A grain of sand against a world of territory: experiences of sand and sandscapes in China.
 In P. Steinberg, K. Peters, & E. Stratford (Eds.), Territory Beyond Terra.
 Rowman & Littlefield

 - Nieuwenhuis, M. (2017).
 The Invisible Lines of Territory: An Investigation into the Makeup of Territory.
 In M. Nieuwenhuis, & D. Crouch (Eds.), The Question of Space: Post-Disciplinary Interventions on the Spatial Turn.
 Oxford: Rowman and Littlefield.
 Rowman & Littlefield